-'General Services' provided to all residents are:
+Part 7 - Services 7.1 What 'General Services' provided to all residents are: services are Operating the village for the benefit and enjoyment of residents. provided to all Providing, operating and managing the communal areas and facilities. village residents Gardening and landscaping. (funded from the General Services Managing security at the village.
+Charge paid by Maintaining the security system, emergency help system and/or residents)? safety equipment (if any).
+Maintaining fire-fighting and protection equipment.
+Maintaining and updating safety and emergency procedures for the village.
+Cleaning, maintenance, repairs and replacements for the communal areas and facilities.
+Maintenance, repairs and replacements for units (except where this is a resident's responsibility).
+Monitoring and eradicating pests (except where this is a resident's responsibility).
+Engaging necessary staff and contractors, which may include a village manager, cleaning and maintenance personnel, security personnel and/or relief personnel.
+Arranging for administrative, secretarial, book-keeping, accounting and legal services.
+Maintaining licences required in relation to the retirement village.
+Paying operating costs for the village.
+Maintaining insurances relating to the village that are required by the Retirement Villages Act 1999 (the Act) or contemplated by a residence contract or that the scheme operator otherwise deems

-- Operating the retirement village for the benefit and enjoyment of residents. - Providing, operating and managing the community areas and facilities. - · Gardening and landscaping. - Managing security at the retirement village. - Maintaining the security system, emergency help system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment. - Maintaining and updating safety and emergency procedures for the retirement village. - Cleaning, maintaining and repairing the community areas and facilities. - Maintaining, repairing and replacing units and items in, on or attached to units (proposed independent living apartments only). - Monitoring and eradicating pests. - Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 (the Act) or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Act. - Any other general service funded via a general services charges budget for a financial year.
+Any other general service funded via a general services charges personal

-The General Services are provided subject to the scheme operator or its related party remaining appointed as the caretaker for the community titles scheme for the village from time to time.
+The General Services are provided subject to the scheme operator or its related party remaining appointed to provide relevant services to the body corporate for the community titles scheme for the village from time to time.